Calliari/shell-script/vhost_nginx_script/generate_nginx_apache_auth.md

-# make sure you can use a toll call "htpasswd", if not install this tool
+# Make sure you can use a toll call "htpasswd", if not install this tool

 #### generate a file with a user and password